-The area west of James Bay was explored extensively for diamonds from the 1960s through 1990s, culminating in the discovery and development of the Victor mine by DeBeers, located 300km to the north of Northway.
+The area west of James Bay was explored extensively for diamonds from the 1960s through 1990s, culminating in the discovery and development of the Victor mine by DeBeers, located 300 km to the north of Northway.
 Northway, however, is different from the anomalies targeted during that exploration:

 - 1. Northway is a magnetic low, not a magnetic high; - 2.
-Northway is large (1.2 km across) in comparison to the small magnetic highs typically a few hundred metres across, and: - 3.
-Northway is older than the Paleozoic strata (Devonian Sextant Formation) which cover it, as opposed to the younger, Mesozoic kimberlite pipes (170MA) targeted previously in the region which come through the Paleozoic limestone to the base of the glacial till cover.
+Northway is large (1.2 km across) in comparison to the small magnetic highs typically a few hundred metres across, and; - 3.
+Northway is older than the Paleozoic strata (Devonian Sextant Formation) which cover it, as opposed to the younger, Mesozoic kimberlite pipes (170MA) targeted previously in the region which come through the Paleozoic limestone to the base of the glacial till and overburden.

-Northway is not simply the discovery of yet another Jurassic kimberlite in eastern Canada because observations in drill core indicate it is mid-Paleozoic in age.
-As such, the Northway discovery confirms a mid-Paleozoic kimberlite event, and the potential for a new, not previously recognized kimberlite field in Canada's northern Superior Craton.
+As such, Northway is not simply the discovery of another Jurassic kimberlite pipe for which there was extensive exploration in eastern Canada in the past.
+The Northway discovery confirms a mid-Paleozoic kimberlite event and the potential for a new and previously unexplored kimberlite field in Canada's northern Superior Craton.